sinbad/SPUD/doc/faq.md

 Having discussed this with others who have experienced other weird problems specifically with Standalone, we've concluded that Standalone mode is just "bad".
+However in 4.26 everything seemed to start working in Standalone so YMMV.

-Don't use it.
-Use PIE, or package the game.
+To be safe, use PIE, or package the game.

+## Seamless travel doesn't save data in UE 4.25

+Unfortunately the events needed to detect when seamless travel is starting were only added in UE 4.26.
+If you want to use seamless travel in UE 4.25, you'll have to call `USpudSubsystem::PreLoadMap` yourself just before travelling.

 ## Physics doesn't play out the same way every time I load!